idleberg/wp-ratchet/README.md

 ## Description

-Fully responsive and touch-driven WordPress theme built upon the [Ratchet 2.0](http://goratchet.com/).
+Fully responsive and touch-driven WordPress theme built upon the [Ratchet 2.0](http://goratchet.com/) framework.
 This theme is meant to complement your desktop theme.

 Not all features of a typical WordPress theme are yet implemented, this is work in progress!